sc-idevops/dogwalker/README.md

 - I hope docker desktop makes it easy to run this once you point it to the directory of music and give it the creds
 - Does the python script recurse into subdirectories to find music?
     - unfortunately not yet, that will have to be addressed.

-If it ends up not being this simple I'll feel very silly :)